 \section{Discussion}

-The main contribution of this paper is to provide a flexible toolbox of methods for Bayesian association analyses involving potentially heterogeneous subgroups.
-We focus particularly on the genetic association context, which is characterized by the fact that the first goal is generally to reject the ``global null"; that is, to identify genetic variants that are associated with phenotype of interest in some subgroup.
-Our examples illustrate how the tools we present can be used to i) identify associations {\it allowing for} different amounts and types of heterogeneity; and ii) investigate the relative strength of the evidence for different amounts and types of heterogeneity.
-The tools are sufficiently flexible to tackle a wide range of applications, including both applications involving limited heterogeneity as one might expect in typical meta-analyses, and the more extreme heterogeneity that one might encounter in the context of a Gene-Environment interaction, or subgroup-specific effects.
-We have developed different computationally efficient approximations to obtain numerical results, which is critical for handling of large scale genetic association data.
-In addition, we have highlighted connections between Bayes Factors and standard frequentist test statistics in this context (e.g. Propositions 1 and 2).
+Motivated by the need to allow for heterogeneity of effects in genetic association studies, we developed and applied a flexible toolbox of Bayesian methods for this problem.
+Our applications demonstrate how these tools can (i) identify associations allowing for different amounts and types of heterogeneity, and (ii) assess the amount and type of heterogeneity.
+The tools are sufficiently flexible to tackle a wide range of applications, from those involving limited heterogeneity (e.g., a typical meta-analyses) to the more extreme heterogeneity that might be encountered in gene--environment interaction studies.
+We presented computational methods that are practical for large studies and highlighted connections between BFs and standard frequentist test statistics in this context (Propositions~\ref{propimpfixprior} and \ref{propimpmaxhprior}).

-Many of the models and priors considered here have close connections with those employed in the context of meta-analysis.
-In particular, they are very similar to the mixed effect meta-analysis models in standard frequentist approaches for studying of quantitative phenotypes, where the subgroup-specific intercept terms $\mu_s$ in (\ref{study.lin.model}) are regarded as fixed effects terms and genetic effect $\beta_s$ (or $b_s$) are regarded as random effect terms.

-Our models are also connected with, but differ in an important way from, those most frequently used in studies of gene-environment (G$\times$E) interactions.
-The typical model used in this context is a linear model with marginal effect of subgroups and an gene-subgroup interaction term included, i.e.
+The models and priors considered here are closely connected to other models employed in meta-analysis.
+In particular, they are similar to mixed effect meta-analysis models in standard frequentist approaches for quantitative phenotypes, where the subgroup-specific intercept terms $\mu_s$ in (\ref{studylinmodel}) are regarded as fixed effects terms and genetic effects $\beta_s$ (or $b_s$) are regarded as random effect terms.
+Our models are also connected with, but differ in an important way from, models used in gene--environment (G${}\times{}$E) interaction studies:

-where $s_i$ is a dummy variable denoting the subgroup membership of individual $i$, and $\beta_{[g:e]}$ is the coefficient of the subgroup-genotype interaction term and often of interest.
-This model is quite similar to (\ref{study.lin.model}).
-By re-arranging and grouping the terms, the linear model can be written as
+where $s_i$ denotes the subgroup membership of individual $i$, and $\beta_{[g\dvtx e]}$ denotes the subgroup-genotype interaction terms.
+This linear model can be rewritten as